Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Today we would like to give a well-deserved honor to one of the most important inventions in our industry (especially its woodworking part): a multifunction circular saw.
-Like many products of the industrial revolution, the history of the multifunction circular saw is as much based on legend as it is factual - both are equally interesting.
+The history of the multifunction circular saw is as much based on the legend as it is factual - both are equally interesting.

 Using a multifunction circular saw is quick and effective.
 Simply adjust the saw to the correct height and depth, align it to where you want to cut, and push it with enough force to slide it across the material but without too much pressure.
 This ease of use has made the multifunction circular saw popular for many applications since it was invented in the 18th century.

 :: Read More: The Best Circular Saws?

 It is commonly said that Samuel Miller was granted British Patent No. 1152 in 1777 for the first multifunction circular saw.
 Some argue that the wording in his patent indicates that the circular blade itself was in common use at the time - it was the saw that Miller had invented.

 Patent drawing of an early table (circular) saw.
 Being a Shaker, Tabitha Babbitt did not patent her original version.

 As with many inventions, descriptions of the early history of the multifunction circular saw are contradictory.
 Some evidence suggests that Gervinus of Germany built something similar in 1780, while others claim that the Dutch invented this device some hundred years earlier.

 A little later we hear of a man named Walter Taylor who supplied the Royal Navy with high-quality rigging blocks in the early 1800s.
 Taylor was responsible for a number of woodworking patents, although none related to the machine itself.
 But history has proved that he used multifunction circular saws in his mills.